Desegregation busing: Effects

 Busing integrated school age ethnic minorities with the larger community.
 The Milliken v.
 Bradley Supreme Court decision that busing children across districts is unconstitutional limited the extent of busing to within metropolitan areas.
 This decision made suburbs attractive to those who wished to evade busing.

 Some metropolitan areas in which land values and property-tax structures were less favorable to relocation saw significant declines in enrollment of whites in public schools as white parents chose to enroll their children in private schools.
 Currently, most segregation occurs across school districts as large cities have moved significantly toward racial balance among their schools.

 Recent research by Eric Hanushek, John Kain, and Steven Rivkin has shown that the level of achievement by black students is adversely affected by higher concentrations of black students in their schools.
 Additionally, the impact of racial concentration appears to be greatest for high-achieving black students.

 Historical examples

 Boston, Massachusetts

 In 1965 Massachusetts passed into law the Racial Imbalance Act, which ordered school districts to desegregate or risk losing state educational funding.
-The first law of its kind in the nation, it was opposed by many in Boston, especially less-well-off white ethnic areas, such as the Irish-American neighborhoods of South Boston and Charlestown, Boston.
+The first law of its kind in the nation, it was opposed by many in Boston, especially less-well-off white ethnic areas, such as the Irish-American neighborhoods of South Boston and Charlestown.